geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 ### Common Errors

 - error: **name already exists**: This means that the name you are using already exists as an VM instance.
 You should use a different instance name.
+- **\$HOME directory in GCE VM instances** depends on the user that is logging in.
+You can just `ubuntu` as a generic user name so that we can share the same `.jaynes.yml` configuration file between multiple users.